 So, is unlimited PTO too good to be true?
-Since unlimited PTO is a newer policy, case law and literature are scarce surrounding this topic.
+Since Unlimited PTO is a newer policy, case law and literature are scarce surrounding this topic.
 But there are some key issues to consider.

-First and foremost, it is critical for employers to consult with a labor and employment attorney to ensure that an unlimited PTO policy is implemented correctly.

-The next consideration: is the company operating in California?
+First and foremost, it's critical for employers to consult with a labor and employment attorney to ensure that an unlimited PTO policy is implemented correctly.
+Your next consideration: do you have operations in California?